apptec-cl/simple-datatable/README.md

 ## Description

-Add advanced interaction controls to your HTML tables the free & easy way
+Datatables development to Apptec, we add advanced interaction controls to your HTML tables the free & easy way in ruby on rails, this gem gives you a good starting with datatables.

 ```
       ___           ___         ___                     ___           ___